Patty Dowdell

-Patty Dowdell (born 1954 or 1955) is a retired volleyball player who primarily was on the United States women's national volleyball team from 1974 to 1980.
+Patty Dowdell (born 1954 or 1955) was a retired volleyball player who primarily was on the United States women's national volleyball team from 1974 to 1980.
 With the national team, Dowdell and the United States finished in seventh at the 1977 FIVB Volleyball Women's World Cup and fifth at the 1978 FIVB Volleyball Women's World Championship.
 After playing at the 1979 Pan American Games, Dowdell was part of the American volleyball team that boycotted the 1980 Summer Olympics.
 She resumed playing on the national team in the early 1980s and did not play any games at the 1984 Summer Olympics.
 Outside of the national team, Dowdell played for the Dallas Belles and Chicago Breeze in the Major League Volleyball during the late 1980s.

-For her coaching career, Dowdell coached the basketball, softball and volleyball teams for the DePauw Tigers between 1984 to 1989.
+For her coaching career, Dowdell coached the basketball, softball and volleyball teams for the DePauw Tigers between 1984 and 1989.
 With DePauw, Dowdell had a combined total of 92 wins and 135 losses in all three sports.
 After working as an assistant coach for the University of Iowa in the 1990s, Dowdell was the head coach of the Texas Woman's Pioneers volleyball team from 1996 to 2002.
 With Texas, Dowdell had 91 wins and 154 losses.
 Dowdell was inducted into both the International Volleyball Hall of Fame and NAIA Hall of Fame in 1994.
 She was also a torchbearer at the 1996 Summer Olympics.

 Early life and education

-In the mid 1950s, Dowdell was born in Houston, Texas.
+In the mid-1950s, Dowdell was born in Houston, Texas.
 Growing up, Dowdell became a volleyball player during high school in 1968.
 After high school, Dowdell became a varsity volleyball player at Southwest Texas College in 1973.
 That year, Dowdell appeared at the 1973 Summer Universiade.
 For her post-secondary education in the 1980s, Patty studied biology in Texas Lutheran College and physical education in DePauw University until 1987.